-A type of cancer, called thyroid carcinoma, is the primary cause of hyperthyroidism in dogs.
-Once diagnosed, your veterinarian will discuss the treatment options and prognosis for your dog.
+A cancer called thyroid carcinoma is the primary cause of hyperthyroidism in dogs.
+Once they diagnose your dog, your veterinarian will discuss treatment options and prognosis.
 These options will depend on the stage of the cancer, the size of the tumor, and the extent of nearby tissue involvement.

 Unfortunately, the long-term prognosis for dogs with hyperthyroidism and thyroid carcinoma is poor to grave.
 Talk with your veterinarian about your dog’s condition for the most accurate prognosis.

 Not all thyroid enlargement is necessarily cancerous.
 In some cases, a thyroid enlargement called a goiter could the result of another problem entirely.

 Goiters can affect all domestic mammals and birds.
 They can be caused by too much or too little iodine in a diet, eating goitrogenic substances (foods or other substances that affect thyroid function), and inherited defects that affect the synthesis of thyroid hormones.

 Luckily, dietary imbalances are rare in dogs fed a commercial diet.
 Most goiters in dogs are caused by genetic defects.
 They can also develop as a side effect of administration of trimethoprim-sulfa, an antibiotic used to treat a variety of infections in dogs, according to veterinarians.

 Goiters can be a symptom of congenital hypothyroidism (meaning a dog has hypothyroidism from the time they’re born).
 Toy Fox Terriers, in particular, appear to be predisposed to congenital hypothyroidism with goiters.